-The following disciplinary sanctions shall comprise the range of official actions which may be imposed for violations of regulations.
-Any violation of the Code of Student Conduct may result in the full range of sanctions outlined below, and one or more may be imposed in response to a given situation.
+Disciplinary sanctions comprise the range of official actions which may be imposed for violations of the Code of Student Conduct.
+Any violation of the Code of Student Conduct may result in the full range of sanctions outlined in the Sanctioning section of the Student Handbook, and one or more may be imposed in response to a given situation.